Rishika03-03/Residential_Energy_Analytics/README.md

-# Energy Consumption Predictor

-A classic repository name for this project: **energy-consumption-predictor**

 ## Overview

 This project is a web application that predicts household energy consumption using machine learning models.
 Users can input household and environmental parameters, select a prediction model (Random Forest or Linear Regression), and visualize the results with interactive charts.